Create and manage account

 Note

-If the account and password do not match, then a pop-up window requesting that you enter the ID and password will appear.
-Don't enter information in the pop-up window.
-Click the [Cancel] button, and try logging in again in the previous login UI.
+If the account name and password do not match, a popup appears requesting the ID and password.
+Do not enter any information in the popup.
+Click [Cancel], then try logging in again from the previous login UI.

 df-auth_02_vpc_ko

-1. If you are using the Chrome browser, click the [More tools] > [Developer tools] button.
+1. If you are using the Chrome browser, click [More tools] > [Developer tools].

 df-auth_04_vpc_ko